RobDWaller/tdd-starter/README.md

 - Write simpler, cleaner code.
 - Reduce bugs.

 It does increase the time it takes a developer to write code for an individual task, but it reduces the time it takes to complete a task.
 The reason is more tests mean fewer bugs, and fewer bugs means the quicker the code will pass quality control checks.
-And the less likely bugs will appear in production.
+And it is less likely bugs will appear in production which will require further rounds of work.

 ## Setup